CharlesEmrich/Code-301/Profile/userStories.md

 4th Day User Stories

 1. As a developer, I want to use Handlebars for my project template, so that I can include new projects more easily.
+YEP
 2. As a developer, I want my CSS styles to follow SMACSS organization, so that I know where to look for creating and editing styles.
+YEP
 3. As a visitor, I want the site to use great typography, so that I have an enjoyable reading experience.
+YEP
 4. Set up your h1, h2, h3 elements according to a type scale.
+YEP
 5. Include some good fonts that work well together.
+YEP
 6. Technical Requirements and Grading Rubric

 7. Add Handlebars to your app.